avolkov/2017-11-14-3d-printing/main_script.rst

 Flat board
 ==========

 MDF or particle board.
-Home depot will helpfully cut any of their boards into
+Home depot will helpfully cut any of their boards into 370mmx370mm pieces.

 Zip ties